myselfbritty/S3Net/README.md

 - Copy all images from /path/to/EndoVis2017/test_crop/images to /path/to/data/EndoVis2017/test

+- The pre-trained weights are in [Google drive](https://drive.google.com/drive/folders/1k7WxHMq60CkMneHb6e8lzGY4RUxFlZfW?usp=sharing)

+- Kindly download them and add to pre-trained-weights folder.

 Training
 ---------------

-Resized weights are in pre-trained-weights folder
+Resized weights of pre-trained MaskRCNN (ImageNet) are in pre-trained-weights folder for training afresh.

 ``python training_routine.py``